 A The reaction is catabolic and the energy content of the reactant is greater than that of the products.

-B The reaction is anabolic and the energy content of the reactant is greater than that of the products.
+B The reaction is catabolic and the energy content of the products is greater than that of the reactant.

-C The reaction is anabolic and the energy content of the products is greater than that of the reactant.
+C The reaction is catabolic and the energy content of the products are equal to that of the reactant.

-E The reaction is catabolic and the energy content of the products is greater than that of the reactant.
+E The reaction is anabolic and the energy content of the products is greater than that of the reactant.

 Question #24